rockdaworld/cse15l-lab-reports/lab-report-2.md

 Below are a couple examples on how the server functions:

+<u>Screenshot 1:</u>
 ![Add message photo 1](lr2-addphoto-1.png)

+For this screenshot, the *add-message* method is called.
+The relevant argument is *s?=hello* and the method appends the string to the right of *=* to the list of returned strings on the server.

+<u>Screenshot 2:</u>
 ![Add message photo 2](lr2-addphoto-2.png)

+For this screenshot, the *add-message* method is called.
+The relevant argument is *s?=so i'm thinking this works* and the method appends the string to the right of *=* to the list of returned strings on the server.

 Following is the code for the server: